-Although this area of work is open to all graduates, a degree in one of the following areas is likely to improve your chances:
+Exhibition design is open to all graduates, but a degree in one of the following areas is particularly useful:

-Courses focus on areas such as communication through spaces, involving 2D, 3D and time-based design in many combinations and usually include undertaking creative work through projects, written essays and proposals, hands-on production of models and artwork, and training in specific computer design programs.
-They are a preparation for work in the growing number of multi-disciplinary design consultancies, working in interior design, architectural modelling and visualisation, and exhibition design.
+Relevant courses focus on areas such as communication through spaces, involving 2D, 3D and time-based design in many combinations, as well as hands-on production of models and artwork, and training in specific computer design programs.
+These courses help to prepare for work in the growing number of multi-disciplinary design consultancies, working in interior design and architectural modelling and visualisation.

-Some courses offer placement and live project opportunities, which are a good way to build contacts and your design portfolio.
+Some courses offer placement and live project opportunities, which are a good way to build contacts and develop your design portfolio.
 University or college design departments, schools and faculties typically have strong links with the design industry and it is a good idea to take advantage of these networking opportunities during your course.
-If your name, face or even your work is already known to an employer, it will help when it comes to getting a job.
-You can become a student or graduate member of the Chartered Society of Designers (CSD) , which offers professional recognition and training/networking opportunities.
-Design & Art Direction (D&AD) runs a graduate academy scheme to train and place a limited number of talented graduates in the industry.

 Make speculative applications by calling employers, sending them your CV or even going in person to meet with them.